We Love You Tecca 2

 We Love You Tecca 2 is the second studio album by American rapper Lil Tecca.
 It was released through Galactic and Republic Records on August 27, 2021, one day after his 19th birthday.
 The album contains guest appearances from Gunna, Iann Dior, Chief Keef, Trippie Redd, Nav, and Lil Yachty.
-It serves as the sequel to his 2019 mixtape, We Love You Tecca, and the album was released three days before the two-year anniversary of the mixtape.
+It serves as the sequel to his 2019 mixtape, We Love You Tecca, and the album was released three days before the second anniversary of the mixtape.

 Background

 In an interview with GQ on his birthday in 2021, Lil Tecca compared We Love You Tecca 2 to his debut studio album, Virgo World (2020), which he released almost a year before.
 He stated: "I ain't gonna lie.
 This one feels way more like I have guidance, and just a direction.
 With Virgo World, everything just felt like the lights were off.
 Like I didn't know where to go.
 I felt like I had no sort of direction for myself.
 But, for this one?
 It definitely feels way better".
 The following day, he also told XXL about the creation of the album: "I'm not making no crazy country music or something, but I would say the process was different.
 Just the energy was different.
 It feels really natural.
 It feels really concentrated and focused.
 It's definitely a vision.
 We're not just lost in the sauce".